Salty Angler Fishing Charters

 Horsepower per Engine: 250

-Ready for some fantastic inshore fishing in Charleston?
-Join us for a 6-hour trip targeting local favorites like redfish, seatrout, black seabass, and sheepshead.
-Our experienced guide will take you to the best spots and share top techniques to help you reel in a great catch.
-We've got you covered with quality gear and fishing licenses, so you can focus on enjoying your time on the water.
-This trip is perfect for two anglers, but we can accommodate up to six if you want to bring friends along.
-Whether you're a seasoned pro or new to fishing, you're in for a fun and productive day.
-Book your spot now and get ready for some serious rod-bending action in the beautiful waters around Charleston!
+Hop aboard for a laid-back day of fishing in Charleston's rich inshore waters.
+We'll cruise the local hotspots, targeting prized catches like redfish, seatrout, black seabass, and sheepshead.
+Your experienced guide knows all the best spots and will share tips to help you reel in some beauties.
+With top-notch gear and fishing licenses included, you can focus on enjoying your time on the water without any hassle.
+This six-hour trip is perfect for two anglers, but we've got room for up to six if you want to bring friends along.
+Whether you're a seasoned pro or new to fishing, you're in for a great day out on Charleston's scenic waterways.
+Book your spot now and get ready for some quality fishing action!

 Salty Angler Fishing Charters